 The goal of the collaboration between IKEM, IOCB, and IPHYS is the development of new drugs with a comprehensive effect on diabetic compensation and diabetes-related diseases that can facilitate prevention and provide effective therapy.
 An important part of our strategy is also characterization of the mechanisms underlying these diseases.

 Collaboration is currently underway on a project devoted to lipidized peptides, which are capable of comprehensively influencing diabetic compensation and significantly reducing body mass.
 In addition, intensive research is being conducted on the effects of lipidized peptides on neurodegenerative diseases such as Alzheimer’s disease, the risk of which is greater for people with diabetes.
-The results of testing on preclinical mouse and rat models indicates interesting potential for this therapy.
+The results of testing on preclinical mouse and rat models indicate interesting potential for this therapy.

 Participating in the research is the laboratory of Dr. Lenka Maletínská of IOCB, Dr. Jaroslav Kuneš and coworkers at IPHYS, and Prof. Martin Haluzík and team at IKEM.
 The joint effort has resulted in several publications in prestigious journals and a number of patents, which have opened the door to a license agreement and scientific collaboration with a global pharmaceutical company pursuing development of a new therapy for type 2 diabetes.